Sunday, October 25, 2009

 Costa Maragos' CBC documentary on Chow and the Wong family

-aired on CBC TV's The National on Friday, December 22, 2006 and on local stations in Saskatchewan on Wednesday, November 29, 2006.
+in Saskatchewan aired on CBC TV's The National on Friday, December 22, 2006 and on local stations in Saskatchewan on Wednesday, November 29, 2006.

 "An affectionate bridge...an important glimpse and microhistory into a time that has since disappeared," says Victoria's Monday magazine